SebaUbuntu/Telebash/README.md

 ## A modular Telegram wrapper/bot, written on Bash
 This wrapper allows you to easily interact with Telegram bot APIs.

-Sourcing `base/telegram.sh` will give you the command `telegram`, which you can use together with all available API methods (https://core.telegram.org/bots/api#available-methods).
+Sourcing `telebash.sh` will give you the command `telegram`, which you can use together with all available API methods (https://core.telegram.org/bots/api#available-methods).

 You can also use this wrapper as a bot (the script will process every new update got with getUpdates method); a module manager and some modules are provided.